maelle/saperlipopette/README.md

 #> 2 e227ecc55e421f70b6e30602e6a2ee… Jane … 2023-12-15 16:25:00     2 FALSE "First…
 ```

-At this stage, the user would open the newly created R project, where
+At this stage, the user would open the newly created R project and
-messages would indicate them what to do, and which URL to follow, to
+launch an R session, where messages would indicate them what to do, and
-find the corresponding ohshitgit entry.
-In practice here the user would
+which URL to follow, to find the corresponding ohshitgit entry.
+In
-change a file, then Git add it, then run `git commit --amend --no-edit`.
+practice here the user would change a file, then Git add it, then run
-The user would examine the Git history before and after this.
+`git commit --amend --no-edit`.
+The user would examine the Git history
+before and after this.

     #> ✖ "Oh shit, I committed and immediately realized I need to make one small change!"
     #> ✖ I wanted to list 3 things in my bla file, not only two!